liza-kl/UvA-DevOps-EX1/README.md

 5. python3 `__main__.py`
 6. Open the project `README.md` there is the correct URL to access the UI

+- Dockerfile was also adjusted according to the 2nd step

 - For the Docker had to adjust the `workflows/main.yml`, in order to make it running with the current folder structure.